lmoresi/lmoresi.github.io/_posts/2018-04-01-CratonFormation.md

 deformation in several billion years of existence.
 These cratons are thought to represent regions of greater strength and this contributes to their longevity.
-There is evidence that the deep lithosphere is as ancient as the crust and is anomalously thick and buoyant.
+There is evidence that the deep lithosphere is as ancient as the crust and is anomalously thick and buoyant
+(e.g. Jordan,1975,  O'Reilly et al, 2001, Cooper et al, 2013, 2016).
 We also think that the cratons formed from cool, thin lithosphere in the time before plate tectonics began and then thickened and strengthened to the point where they became effectively indestructible.